 God’s holy covenant with Israel

 We raise these examples not so we can defend God (He doesn’t need it) or explain God’s justice (He is answerable to no-one) but rather to make the point that God is holy, and we won’t begin to understand God if we don’t get this.
 If we do see this, while we may still confess our own ignorance, we might also see marvels beyond belief.
-Repeatedly, Moses and Israel are going to find out what God’s holiness means in real terms and that in its dealings with God, and their dealings with everyone else, holiness was a principle consideration.
+Repeatedly, Moses and Israel would find out what God’s holiness meant in real terms and that in its dealings with God, and their dealings with everyone else, holiness was a principle consideration.
 As a balance to this is God’s mercy, without which the Israelites could never have survived.

 Moses and the Law